 Main Cast: Gustav Fröhlich, Brigitte Helm, Rudolf Klein-Rogge

 A classic of the silent era.
-Epic in proportions yet simple in story, this has influences countless films that followed.
+Epic in proportions yet simple in story, this has influenced countless films that followed.
 Some (Elysium (2013)) are practically remakes.
 The special effects were groundbreaking.
 This — along with the likes of Brecht/Weill‘s The Threepenny Opera and ‘s Berlin Alexanderplatz and even Hilferding‘s Finance Capital — represents one of the great achievements of Weimar Germany.

 Kitty Wells – The Kitty Wells Story Decca DXS-7174 (1963)

 Kitty Wells was arguably the first major female solo recording star in country music.
 Before, women tended to be part of a group (think Mother Maybelle and Sara Carter of The Carter Family) or “girl singers” rotated in and out of predominantly male bands.
 Her music was proto-feminist, and an inspiration to many who came after her.
 Many of the songs on this early collection are sort of response songs, adding a woman’s rebuttal to a possibly male chauvinist song.
 That goes for the opener, her first big hit, “It Wasn’t God Who Made Honky Tonk Angels.”
 But that only amounts to “proto-” feminism in some ways, because it cedes to men the ability to set the terms of debate, offering only a rebuttal.